mansueto-institute/kblock-analysis/ReadMe.md

 ## Contact
-Nicholas Marchio, data scientist at the Mansueto Institute
+Nicholas Marchio, data scientist at the Mansueto Institute.
+For any technical inquiries please feel free to create a Git issue and tag `nmarchio`.

 For related technical work see the following repos:
 * [kblock](https://github.com/mansueto-institute/kblock): Python codebase for generating the underlying block complexity and population data available at [millionneighborhoods.africa](millionneighborhoods.africa).